-- Must be a minimum of 18 years of age as of January 1st of the competitive year. - Must have successfully completed a minimum of 1 year as an active Level 8 judge. - Complete a successful assessment as a Level 8 judge.
+- Must be a minimum of 18 years of age as of January 1st of the competitive year. - Must have successfully completed a minimum of 1 year as an active Level 8 judge. - Complete a successful assessment as a Level 8 judge in an event head judge position.